dev-AshishRanjan/react-kar-glassmorphism/README.md

 - padding

 >The list of all props that can be passed to this react component are :
->- minWidth, minHeight, zIndex, border, background, borderRadius, backdropFilter, fontFamily, boxShadow, padding
+>- minWidth, minHeight, width, height, zIndex, border, background, borderRadius, backdropFilter, fontFamily, boxShadow, padding
 >- You can use any css property as props aslong they are in js fromat (camelcase).
 >- For things like hover, focus etc you can use classes and ids.
 These can be passed as props to this react component.